Yonghee9106/naive-bayes-classifier-using-python/README.md

 # Naïve Bayes Classifier from Scratch in Python
 This repository implements a Naive Bayes classifier in Python.
-It implements the algorithm with Pandas library for data processing, but the Naive Bayes algorithm implemented from scratch without using off-the-shelf machine learning library.
+It implements the code with Pandas library for data processing, but the Naive Bayes algorithm implemented from scratch without using off-the-shelf machine learning library.

 # Dataset
 For this project, I have adapted the [student.csv](data/student.csv) data set available from the UCI machine learning repository